 Cruise Port Stop Guide: Gdańsk, Poland

 Please note: this post contains affiliate links which means if you buy something following a link on this page, I may get a small commission.
-There is no additional cost to you and helps reduce the ever-increasing costs of keeping this site active.
-Thanks for supporting my blog (AKA feeding my ice cream addiction around the world!)
+As an Amazon Associate, I earn from qualifying purchases.
+This is absolutely free for you/does not cost you anything extra!
+There’s no sponsored content nor do I run ads here so this helps so much in reducing the ever-increasing costs of keeping this site active.Thanks!
 Rosemary

 LOGISTICS